 Step 3: Place the bottle cap & your hygrometer into the bag (or clear container), and leave it for a minimum of 6 hours.

 Step 4: After 6 hours, check the reading on your hygrometer.
 It should read 75% RH.
-Whatever % your hygrometer is off from 75% is amount your hygrometer should be recalibrated if you have this feature.
+Whatever % your hygrometer is off from 75% is the amount your hygrometer should be recalibrated if you have this feature.
 If not, keep this margin of error in mind whenever referencing your hygrometer.

 Alternatively, NIST-certified hygrometer models are available from various online vendors.
-They're more expensive, but much more accurate for gauging humidity.
+They're more expensive but much more accurate for gauging humidity.
 Ultimately, we don't consider hygrometers among our must-have, can't-live-without husbandry tools.
 It's nice to have one on hand for reference, but the overall health of our snakes and the consistency and quality of their sheds is a better indicator of proper humidity.
-Developing a good feel for correct humidity and optimal conditions will benefit a herpetoculturist more than than fussing with inaccurate hygrometers.
+Developing a good feel for correct humidity and optimal conditions will benefit a herpetoculturist more than fussing with inaccurate hygrometers.

 Food for Thought

 So as it turns out, proper humidity for blood and short-tailed pythons is nowhere near the rocket science that some keepers have indicated in the past.
-As with many aspects of general reptile husbandry, it is simply a matter of understanding a snake's needs and tolerances, and creating conditions in an acceptable range to meet those needs.
+As with many aspects of general reptile husbandry, it is simply a matter of understanding a snake's needs and tolerances and creating conditions in an acceptable range to meet those needs.

-Hopefully this section has debunked some common myths regarding blood python husbandry and humidity.
+Hopefully, this section has debunked some common myths regarding blood python husbandry and humidity.
 Next, let's review various methods for creating hiding spots in your short-tailed python's enclosure.